-Results of Operations for the Period September 25, 2012 (Commencement of Operations) through December 31, 2012
+Results of Operations for the Period September 25, 2012 (Commencement of Operations) through September 30, 2012

-We received our initial capital funding of approximately \$31.5 million on September 25, 2012 and deployed approximately \$13.5 million of the capital into non-Agency RMBS.
-For the period September 25, 2012, our commencement of operations, through December 31, 2012, we recorded a net loss of \$0.5 million, or \$0.34 basic and diluted net loss per common share.
+We received our initial capital funding of approximately \$31.5 million on September 25, 2012 and promptly deployed the capital into approximately \$5 million of non-Agency RMBS.
+The results of operations discussed herein reflect only the five days of operations after our initial funding.